-Exploration of curriculum and nature of the learner for the middle grades and the identification of processes for developing relevant curriculum components, including career awareness, for the pre-adolescent in today's society.
-This course is taken concurrently with READ 3262, CEPD 4101, and content electives.
+Exploration of the curriculum and nature of the learner for the middle grades and the identification of processes for developing relevant curriculum components, including career awareness, for the pre-adolescent in today's society.
 Two days each week will be spent with assigned field experiences.